 For more on this cheap car insurance provider, read our State Farm auto insurance review.

-Average car insurance rates can vary greatly from state to state.
+Average car insurance rates vary greatly from state to state.
 In fact, the cheapest car insurance company in one state might not be the cheapest in another.
 Below, you will find average full coverage car insurance estimates by state, the cheapest provider in each state, and that same provider's average cost in the state.
-These 2021 estimates apply to 35-year-old drivers with good driving records and credit.
+Also included below is Washington, D.C.
+These rate estimates apply to 35-year-old drivers with good driving records and credit.

 |North Carolina||$1,277||Erie Insurance||$927|

 According to our research, USAA is the cheapest option in 29 states.
 Other cheap car insurance companies include Geico, State Farm, and Progressive, plus regional providers such as the Texas Farm Bureau.